Pumpkin Pie Protein Smoothie

 Is it time for pumpkin spice yet?
 While fall may be deemed pumpkin season, I’m determined to make pumpkin recipes that can be enjoyed all year.
-Pumpkin spice is a big thing up here in the Pacific Northwest, but most of the time the drinks end up overly sweet and lose the natural pumpkin flavor.
-I’ve been experimenting adding in some pumpkin to my typical morning and afternoon smoothies, and I have been loving the outcome so far!
-One of my favorite recipes is my Pumpkin Protein Smoothie.
+Pumpkin spice is a big thing up here in the Pacific Northwest, but most of the time, the drinks end up overly sweet and lose the natural pumpkin flavor.
+I’ve been experimenting, adding some pumpkin to my typical morning and afternoon smoothies, and I have been loving the outcome so far!
+One of my favorite recipes is my Pumpkin Pie Protein Smoothie.

 Pumpkin is an incredible food.
 It is such a rich, nutrient-dense ingredient that is perfect to add to recipes.
 It’s full of vitamin A, an antioxidant that supports eye health along with decreasing the risk for cancers and other diseases.
 They also help reduce inflammation and help reduce the amount of free radicals in your body.
 Pumpkins are packed with carotenoids, mainly beta-carotene, which are used to form vitamin A in the body.
 These carotenoids are what provide pumpkins with their deep, orange color that they are widely known for.

 In addition to vitamin A, pumpkins are packed with vitamin C and B vitamins, along with lots of minerals.
 These vitamins have numerous health benefits, like helping boost your immune system and fighting against diseases.
 Plus, pumpkins are filled with water, making them super hydrating!